Alyilyas/volcanic-tsunami-detection/README.md

 * **Method:** We applied the **Fast Fourier Transform (FFT)** to the pre-processed time-series data for both the flank collapse and the baseline eruption events.
 * **Justification:** The FFT (Cooley & Tukey, 1965; Tary et al., 2014) provides the amplitude spectrum for each event.
 By quantitatively comparing these spectra, we could identify the frequency range where the flank collapse signal is consistently dominant.

-This analysis, detailed in **Manuscript figure 5**, identified the very-long-period (VLP) band ($0.02 \leq f \leq 0.5 \text{ Hz}$) as the optimal target.
-Our detection algorithm is therefore focused on this band to maximize sensitivity and minimize false alarmsFor computational efficiency, our final detection algorithm focuses on a **single frequency band at 0.1 Hz** within this optimal range to maximize sensitivity and minimize false alarms.
+This analysis, detailed in **Manuscript section 3.1**, identified the very-long-period (VLP) band ($0.02 \leq f \leq 0.5 \text{ Hz}$) as the optimal target.
+For computational efficiency, our final detection algorithm focuses on a **single frequency band at 0.1 Hz** within this optimal range to maximize sensitivity and minimize false alarms.

 ### 3. Window size (200 samples)
 * **Choice:** We use a **10-second (200 data points)** analysis window.
 * **Justification:** Signal processing theory (Reyes & Forgach, 2016) dictates that to resolve our **0.1 Hz target frequency** (with a 20 Hz sampling rate), a minimum window of 10 seconds is required to prevent significant spectral leakage.